-Young Esther has earned a special gragger (whirling noisemaker) by delivering charitable gifts on Purim, a Jewish holiday based on the story of Queen Esther.
-Now she is ready to carry her gragger in the festive Purim parade!
 Like the legendary Queen, Esther displays courage and wit when an older bully tries to steal her gragger.
-The lively cast of characters quibble and carouse in a bygone world of warmth, surprise, and generosity.
-There is even a parade for children only.
 The appendix helps readers understand the history of Purim, how it is celebrated today, what a “gragger” is, and how to make a simple noisemaker.
 Following the award-winning The Dreidel That Wouldn't Spin, author Martha Seif Simpson and illustrator D. Yael Bernhard have again created a new toyshop tale of playful language and images that hint at ancient roots and hidden meanings, which are just waiting for young readers to find.

 StoryCraft: 50 Theme-Based Programs Combining Storytelling, Activities and Crafts for Children in Grades 1-3

-While storytelling is a great favorite of preschoolers, many elementary age children are more drawn to crafts and other activities.
 StoryCraft is an award-winning library program that combines storytelling with crafts in an exciting and engaging activity for children in first through third grades.
-Each one-hour program includes storytelling, a craft, movement, activities, music, and discussion.
+Each program includes storytelling, a craft, movement, activities, music, and discussion.
 This book is out of print.
 Contact Martha if you want to purchase.

 Reading Programs for Young Adults Complete Plans for 50 Theme-Related Units for Public, Middle School and High School Libraries

-This book just might be the answer.
-Here you will find theme-based units (such as Cartoon Cavalcade, Log On at the Library, Go in Style, Cruising the Mall, Space Shots, Teens on TV, and 44 others) that are designed for young adults.
+Looking for ideas to capture the interest of tweens and teens?
+Here you will find 50 theme-based units that are designed for young adults.
 The units are highly flexible, allowing any public or school library to adapt them to their particular needs.
 This book is out of print.
 Contact Martha if you want to purchase.